MauKMu/homework-3-case-study/README.md

         - Otherwise, we return blue.
     - In practice, we actually return the color above blended with the input `blendColor` depending on how close `p` is to the white moving dot or ellipse.
 This is done to remove aliasing/blockiness from the image.
 More on this below.
         - If `p` is "close" to the white dot, we either blend with `blendColor` or with the red ellipse color, depending on whether we are "behind" the `angleLimit`.
-- The trick to making `getEllipseColor()` to draw ellipses instead of circles is to simply scale the input position `p`.
+- The trick to making `getEllipseColor()` draw ellipses instead of circles is to simply scale the input position `p`.
 I initially attempted a more "pure" ellipse drawing function that would preserve line thickness along the ellipse, but I noticed the original animation itself has varying line thickness caused by the scaling.
     - The moving white dot is also clearly affected by this scaling effect in the original animation.

 ### Single Ellipse, Unidirectional